higgi13425/rmrwr-book/_book/io48j-extension-plots.md

  - learn how and when to use lollipop plots
  - learn how and when to use dumbbell plots
  - learn how and when to use spaghetti plots
+ - learn how and when to use swimmer plots

 ## Packages Needed for this chapter